imanshul/react-native-detect-frida/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+### ⭐️ Show Your Support

+If you find this library helpful, please consider giving it a star on GitHub.
+It helps to support the project and is greatly appreciated.
+Thank you! 🌟

 ## License